humanova/nendo-java/README.md

 ## Built-in functions

 ```
-# find the nautral logarithm of 2
+# find the natural logarithm of 2
 > log(2)
 0.6931471805599453